 Where their voice is not heard….”
 (Psalm 19:1-3)

-Keep your dialogue going, and don’t forget to turn your face every so often to the One Who Is Always Listening.
-He loves looking at you and you may find Peace or Rest for a worried heart instantly…
+Keep your dialogue on, and don’t forget to turn your face every so often to the One Always Listening.
+You’re loved and may find Peace or Rest for a worried heart…

-*I use He and His as simple pronouns for God but fully recognize God with make and female identity–for lack of a better word–as evidenced throughout the bible and blatantly in humanity.
-2 part post contemplating this: Transgender God- What’s in a Name? and pt 2: Transgender God: The Motherhood of God.
+HE/HIS?! *I use He and His as simple pronouns for God, but fully recognize God with make and female identity–for lack of a better word–as evidenced throughout the bible and blatantly in humanity.
+Check the 2-part post: Transgender God- What’s in a Name? and Transgender God: The Motherhood of God if you’re curious.

 artwork credit: painting- Liz Lemon Swindle, photo- Liz Katz